BT payphones

 The resources have been developed with Historic Environment colleagues to include FAQs about adopting kiosks, and about caring for kiosks.

-Ofcom carried out the consultation in November 2021 around proposed changes to the universal service obligation placed upon BT and KCOM.
+Ofcom carried out their consultation in November 2021 around proposed changes to the universal service obligation placed upon BT and KCOM.
 Shropshire Council was one of the 25 respondents to this consultation.
 Our response is included on this page, along with the subsequent Ofcom report of June 2022.